-Pattern theory perspective: "analysis by synthesis" (Grenander, Mumford)
+Pattern theory perspective: "analysis by synthesis" (Grenander, Mumford), requires a generative model to support inference.

-- ■ Two basic concepts: Photometric (intensity, color) & geometric variation - Two more basic concepts: Local and global representations
+Two basic concepts: Photometric (intensity, color) & geometric variation

+Two more basic concepts: Local and global representations

 E.g. an edge can be locally represented in terms of the contrast and orientation at a point of an image.
 But a long edge (or contour) can also be represented by function with a small number of parameters (e.g. slope and intercept of straight line, or if curved, as a polynomial curve).
+A change in slope has a big effect on where pixels are "on".

 An image can be represented in terms of a list of intensities at each location (local), or as we will see shortly, as a linear combination of global patterns (sine-wave gratings or other "basis functions").
+A change in one component changes the patterns of intensity in the whole image.

-■ Basic classes of image modeling:
+Basic classes of image modeling:

 - 1) image- (or appearance) based

 - 2) scene-based

-- 3) dynamics-based
+- 3) physics- or dynamics-based

-As an example, image-based modeling tools are provided in software packages like:

-Adobe Photoshop or GIMP, or Adobe Illustrator
+As an example, image-based modeling tools are provided in software packages like: Adobe Photoshop or GIMP, or Adobe Illustrator